Madonna on the Late Show with David Letterman in 1994: Subsequent appearances

 Following the incident, Madonna made several subsequent appearances on the Late Show.
 She briefly appeared in a 1995 episode when she brought Letterman candy and flowers for Valentine's Day.
 She then proclaimed that, "I'm a changed woman since I met you", to which Letterman excitedly exclaimed, "Yes!"
 Madonna then went on to add, "And I'm not going to say 'fuck' anymore."
 In 1998, Madonna appeared briefly to announce number three on Letterman's top ten list that night – "Ten Things Beautiful Women Love About Dave."

 On November 3, 2000, Madonna returned for her first sit-down interview with Letterman since the 1994 incident to promote her new album Music.
 The two of them discussed the previous interview, with a deal of humor and objectivity.
 Madonna chalked it up as a part of her "rebellious period", while Letterman admitted that he now understood how Madonna felt about the media attention towards her private life during that time and that he contributed to that.
 Madonna then concluded that they were both having a "weak moment", which was met by laughter from both the audience and Letterman.
 Before the singer took stage to perform her latest single "Don't Tell Me", Letterman jokingly admitted that, "I still have the panties.
 We had to put them in the vault upstairs, because people were trying to swipe them from me."
-An uncomfortable Madonna declared that, "I won't rise to that bait."
+An uncomfortable Madonna declared, "I'm not rising to that bait."

 On November 11, 2003, Madonna guested again to promote her children's book Mr. Peabody's Apples.
 Before she entered, Letterman stated he "just didn't want any awkward moments."

-On October 20, 2005, Madonna appeared to promote her album, Confessions on a Dance Floor.
+On October 20, 2005, Madonna appeared to promote her album Confessions on a Dance Floor.
 He then showed a picture of her for Vogue.
-They explained oral sex and she mentioned that she got thrown by a horse which broke her ribs, head and hand.
+They explained oral sex, and Madonna mentioned that she got thrown by a horse which broke her ribs, head and hand.
 She was forced by Letterman to get back on a horse.

 On January 11, 2007, Madonna appeared to promote her film Arthur and the Invisibles.
 The two joked about the 1994 episode.
-When David asked Madonna, "What do you think about all these celebrities such as Britney Spears, not wearing their underwear?", Madonna replied, "It's freezing outside.
+When David asked Madonna, "What do you think about all these celebrities, such as Britney Spears, not wearing their underwear?", Madonna replied, "It's freezing outside.
 Maybe you can give them to Britney."

 On September 30, 2009, Madonna appeared for the last time to promote the greatest hits compilation Celebration.
 During this episode, Letterman and Madonna again made light of her 1994 appearance.
 The episode concluded with Letterman and Madonna going down the street and sharing a vegetarian pizza (minus cheese at Madonna's request) and martinis together.